btchae/wp-endpoints-authors/readme.md

 # WP Endpoint Authors

+**This package is depreciated.
+LEAN now uses the WordPress REST API plugins instead**

 > Query against a WordPress site and get a JSON response with a
 > collection of authors associated with your request.